cocotb/cocotb/docs/source/building.rst

     .. versionadded:: 1.3

-.. envvar:: COVERAGE
+.. envvar:: COCOTB_USER_COVERAGE

     Enable to collect Python coverage data for user code.
     For some simulators, this will also report :term:`HDL` coverage.
-    If :envvar:`COVERAGE_RCFILE` is not set,
+    If :envvar:`COCOTB_COVERAGE_RCFILE` is not set,
     branch coverage is collected
     and files in the cocotb package directory are excluded.

     This needs the :mod:`coverage` Python module to be installed.

+    .. versionchanged:: 2.0

+        :envvar:`COVERAGE` is renamed to :envvar:`COCOTB_USER_COVERAGE`.

+    .. deprecated:: 2.0

+        :envvar:`COVERAGE` is a deprecated alias and will be removed.

-.. envvar:: COVERAGE_RCFILE
+.. envvar:: COCOTB_COVERAGE_RCFILE

     Location of a configuration file for coverage collection of Python user code using the the :mod:`coverage` module.